matheuscvp/matheuscvp/README.md

 ## 📖 About Me
 Hello there!
 I am Matheus Calixto Vaz Pinheiro.<br>
-I am a Software Engineer student and I am looking for opportunities to grow profissionally and personally.
-My best qualities are generosity, leadership, perseverance, communication and proactiveness.
-My hobbies are playing Basketball, Volleyball, Games and Music.
-I want to be a Full Stack Developer and DevOps because I want to learn about technology as much as possible, so I can choose the area I like the most.
+I am a Software Engineering student and I am looking for opportunities for professional and personal growth.
+My best qualities are generosity, leadership, perseverance, communication and proactivity.
+My best technologies are React and Java Spring boot.

+## 🔭 I’m currently working on:
+* 7COMm - People and Tech to Transform as a Software Developer

 ## Works:
 * Hortum app, [Documentation](https://fga-eps-mds.github.io/2020.2-Hortum/), [Backend](https://github.com/fga-eps-mds/2020.2-Hortum) and [Frontend](https://github.com/fga-eps-mds/2020.2-Hortum-Mobile).